 Be on the lookout for the details.

 Tell: “I heard footsteps creeping behind me and it made the whole situation scarier.”

-Show: “Crunching hit my ears from behind, accelerating the already rampant pounding of my heart against my ribs.”
+Show: “Crunching hit my ears from behind, accelerating the already rampant pounding of my heart.”

 Why this showing example is better:

 In an instance such as this, you want the reader to feel what you did: the surprise and the sense of urgency, the fear.

 Describing the crunching that hit your ears even through the pounding of your heart not only creates a powerful visual, but it also tells the reader the state your body was in during that intense moment.
 The first example is weak and does little to explain how you actually felt in that moment.